Finding the right support for independent living

 Specialist support for Friedreich’s ataxia

-Offering a fully-regulated service, we have a team of clinical nurse specialists who have decades of experience in supporting people with advanced care needs within their own homes.
+Offering a fully-regulated service, we have a team of clinical nurse managers who have decades of experience in supporting people with advanced care needs within their own homes.

 Having provided live-in care since 1989, our person-centred approach helps people across England and Wales who live with Friedreich’s ataxia to achieve the lifestyle they want.